tometoproject/docs/installation.rst

 .. code-block:: shell

-   cd aph
    mix deps.get

 Now you can go ahead and copy the backend configuration file:

 .. code-block:: shell

-   cp aph/config/config.example.exs aph/config/config.exs
+   cp config/config.example.exs config/config.exs

-Next, to create the necessary database tables and configuration, fill in your database configuration in ``aph/config/config.exs`` and run this:
+Next, to create the necessary database tables and configuration, fill in your database configuration in ``config/config.exs`` and run this:

 .. code-block:: shell

-   cd aph
    mix ecto.create

 Configuration
 -------------

 Configuration is separate for the frontend and the backend, but most likely you won't need to modify the frontend's config at all.
-The backend config can be found within ``aph/config/config.exs``.
+The backend config can be found within ``config/config.exs``.
 For the frontend, you can set the environment variables described in the `webpack.config.js
 <https://git.tometo.org/source/tometo/browse/master/ui/webpack.config.js$9>`_ file.
 The easiest way of
 doing this is by creating a ``.env`` file in the project root.
 However, the defaults should